 Whether it’s Facebook, Twitter, Instagram, YouTube or all of the platforms, social media is a great tool to help share your farming story.
 Our family farm opts to use Facebook as a platform to share some of the main activities that happen on-farm – from the first calf being born in the new calving season to a post advertising pedigree bulls for sale.

 One of the main benefits you can gain from setting up a social media page for your farm business is the potential to sell, purchase stock and of course, share your farming story.
 My partner originally set up what was ‘Deveronside Suffolk’s’ Facebook page to advertise and promote their pedigree Suffolk flock to potential buyers from across the globe, sharing news from sales and events to advertising stock for sale.
 Since then the page has evolved and with a change in farming policy, the platform has been renamed to ‘Kinnermit Farm’, where we share the whole family farming story – from the pedigree Shorthorn cattle to our pack of very disobedient farm dogs!
 The posts vary from a picture of the first calf born in the new calving season to advertising surplus silage for sale and from a video of a pet lamb that thinks it’s a dog to pictures of the family putting the ‘fun’ into farming.

-People want to see and hear your stories so even if you think you have nothing to share, there are people out their fascinated and eagerly waiting to engage.
+People want to see and hear your stories so even if you think you have nothing to share, there are people out there fascinated and eagerly waiting to engage.
 An example of this is on our @KinnermitFarm page was when we posted a 10-second video of our favourite pet lamb ‘Slim Jim’, only for it to go viral – getting over 5.5 million views, 24,000 shares and 15,000 likes!

 Selling and purchasing tool